MOSCOW — Russia’s fast-developing film industry looks set to have a new studio facility soon.

 Investment in the project, which includes TV and film facilities as well as other general purpose units, will run to a reported $300 million.

-Bondarchuk’s involvement should up the prestige of facility — “9th Company” was the top box office grosser in Russia three years ago.
+Bondarchuk’s involvement should up the prestige of facility — his “9th Company” was the top box office grosser in Russia three years ago.

 The helmer is concluding post-production on sci-fi adaptation “The Inhabited Island,” Russia’s most expensive film project to date, with a budget of more than $40 million.